arkin-developer/blog/content/resume/gis-engineer.en.md

 ---

 *This is a position-specific resume that can be further customized with more topics and metrics.*
+*Last updated: September 2025*